-ESSENTIAL NOTES 1.
-Know when to draw on the expertise of colleagues, such as those with responsibility for the Application safeguarding of children and young people and special educational needs and disabilities, and to refer to sources of information, advice and support form 2.
+ESSENTIAL 1.
+Know when to draw on the expertise of colleagues, such as those with responsibility for the safeguarding of children and young people and special educational needs and disabilities, Application and to refer to sources of information, advice and support form 2.
 Know the current legal requirements, national policies and guidance on the safeguarding and promotion of the well-being of children and young people.
 References 3.
 4. Know the local arrangements concerning the safeguarding of children and young people.
 Know how to identify potential child abuse or neglect and follow safeguarding procedures.
-References 5.
+4. 5.
+Know how to identify potential child abuse of neglect and follow safeguarding procedures.
 Know how to identify and support children and young people whose progress, development or well-being is affected by changes or difficulties in their personal Interview circumstances, and when to refer them to colleagues for specialist support.